 The School of Business offers associate, bachelor's, and master's degrees.
 Associate degrees in Accounting and Business Administration are offered, as well as bachelor's degrees in Business Administration with concentrations in accounting; human resource management; management; marketing; sports administration.
+A bachelor's of science degree is also offered in Creative Technologies.
 The bachelor's degree in Business Education is offered in cooperation with the School of Education.
-Minors in Accounting and Business are also offered.
+Minors in Accounting, Entrepreneurship & Innovation, and Business are also offered.
 Information about graduate programs is available in the Graduate Catalog.